shutterstock/rickshaw/README.md

 * __Rickshaw.Graph.RangeSlider__ - dynamically zoom on the x-axis with a slider

-* __Rickshaw.Graph.RangeSlider.Preview__ - control pan and zoom via graphical preview of entire data set
+* __Rickshaw.Graph.RangeSlider.Preview__ - pan and zoom via graphical preview of entire data set

 * __Rickshaw.Graph.Axis.Time__ - add an x-axis and grid lines with time labels